What is Clinical Psychology Victoria?

 What theories do you use?

 As well as drawing on knowledge from a vast array of theories and approaches, they are founded on the applications of Cognitive Behavioral Therapies (like Choice Theory / Reality Therapy) and Client Directed Outcome Informed (CDOI) practice.
 Choice Theory is a positive psychology that assists you in developing ways to live a happy and need fulfilled life.
 This is a theory that focuses on mental health and wellness rather than mental illness.
 CDOI practice assists our working relationship and makes every attempt to ensure we are meeting your needs and you are getting what you really want.
 It is also a simple way of tracking our progress together.
-Jeff is undergoing further training in Schema Therapy and EMDR Therapy.
+Jeff is undergoing further training in Schema Therapy and EMDR Therapy and is regularly practicing in these modes.

-Up until recently we have been very proud to offer bulk billing services to all clients with the appropriate referrals.
+Up until recent years we have been very proud to offer bulk billing services to all clients with the appropriate referrals.
 However, due to our expenses rising quicker than our income, we have regretfully decided to ask for a gap payment.
 Our standard fee is now $165.
 This is required to be paid in full at the end of your session.
 We are able to offer almost immediate medicare rebates through our EFTPOS system ($124.50) paid directly into a bank account.
 We are able to take cash, EFTPOS or major credit cards.
 Hence, the gap you are asked to pay is $40.50 for a standard 50 minute appointment.
+We are also able to process most major private health insurance fund payments if you. have this option.

 We do ask a cancellation/non-attendance fee of $50 be paid if less than 24 hours notice is given for the cancellation of a session or if you fail to attend.
 We ask this to be paid prior to your next appointment.